Walter G. Url: Research and teaching

 Url's scientific career focused on two major topics, which generally intertwined: plant cell physiology with a focus on membrane characteristics and plasmolysis, and the development of microscopy, particularly microcinematography.
 He also valued field work as an important basis for further lab work, especially in his studies of algal flora.
 This work also spurred his interest in ecology and environmentalism.

 In his work on plant cell physiology, Url studied membrane permeability and the tolerance of plant cells to stress factors such as heavy metals and radiation.

 His research in this field was often motivated by and tied to his work in microscopy and advancing the field of microcinematography.
 Investigating the dynamic properties of living cells demanded higher resolution light microscopy to record cellular structures in motion, which had to that point mainly been visible in static electron microscope photographs.
-These included pioneering work with the ultraviolet microscope in 1964 & 1987 introduction of video techniques to improve microscope resolution allowing the observation of the endoplasmic reticulum and organelle structure in living plant cells.
+These included pioneering work with the ultraviolet microscope in 1964 and 1987, introduction of video techniques to improve microscope resolution allowing the observation of the endoplasmic reticulum and organelle structure in living plant cells.

 This development of film techniques for dynamic cell processes led to an interest in science education and communication.
 Url produced numerous movies covering cell structure and functions in living organisms for a student audience.
 This work was done in close collaboration with his colleague Oswald Kiermayer from the University of Salzburg as well as the support of Hans-Karl Galle of the Institute for Scientific Film (de) and Siegfried Hermann of the Austrian Institute of Scientific Film.
 Several of the films won scientific awards, including a 1986 state award for outstanding achievement in audiovisual production and education from the Republic of Austria for a series of films on physiological processes in plant cells.

 His interest in education extended to ensuring the audiovisual microscopic knowledge he had was passed on to his students, and Url spent considerable time and effort on sharing it with future generations of scientists.